Sammy970/DSA-sheet/README.md

 - `countFreqObj(arr)`: Counts the frequency of each element in the array using an object.
 - `countFreqMapArr(arr)`: Counts the frequency of each element in the array using a Map.
 - `findHighAndLowFreq(arr)`: Finds the elements with the highest and lowest frequency in the array and prints them.

+### Sorting Techniques

+#### sorting.js

+This file contains functions that demonstrate sorting algorithms, including:

+- `selectionSort(n, arr)`: Sorts an array using the selection sort algorithm.
+- `selectionSort2(n, arr)`: Another implementation of the selection sort algorithm.
+- `selectionSortEasy(n, arr)`: A simplified version of the selection sort algorithm with additional logging.
+- `bubbleSort(n, arr)`: Sorts an array using the bubble sort algorithm.